-If SHMO determines the HMGP subapplication meets the programmatic requirements of FEMA HMGP and has potential to meet the requirements of the CDBG-MIT Program, the preliminary subapplication and supporting documentation will be submitted to PRDOH to perform their own preliminary review of the project.
+If SHMO determines the HMGP subapplication meets the programmatic requirements of FEMA HMGP and has the potential to fulfill the requirements of the CDBG-MIT Program, the preliminary subapplication and supporting documentation will be submitted to PRDOH to perform their own preliminary review of the project.
 Concurrently, SHMO submits the HMGP subapplication to FEMA for review and approval.
 FEMA evaluates all parts of the subapplication, including the scope of work, period of performance, budget, BCA compliance, EHP initial consults, and maintenance and management costs, among other important sections of the subapplication.

-PRDOH will review the HMGP project subapplications received for completeness and compliance with all the following CDBG-MIT programmatic requirements:
+PRDOH will review the HMGP project subapplications received for completeness and compliance with the following CDBG-MIT programmatic requirements:

-Project applicant is in an eligible entity;

-- Project applicant is eligible for CDBG (as HMGP eligibility has already been established by COR3); - Project is a HUD-eligible activity; - Project meets a HUD National Objective for CDBG-MIT; and - PRDOH will utilize a selection process that maximizes the mitigation of risks to life and property through a scoring system that directly ties to the data-based Risk Assessment.
+- Project applicant is in an eligible entity; - Project applicant is potentially eligible for CDBG (as FEMA HMGP eligibility has already been established by COR3); - Project meets the HUD definition of mitigation; - Project is a HUD-eligible activity; - Project meets a HUD National Objective for CDBG-MIT; and - PRDOH will utilize a selection process that is facilitated through coordination with COR3 and includes, but is not limited to, alignment with the grant timeline, program funding needs, and project readiness.

-Potential Global Match Strategy projects that are submitted to PRDOH by COR3/SHMO will be prioritized to best achieve timely alignment of funding and consideration of LMI targets.
-The following criteria will be used to determine whether a project is HMGP funded, or CDBG-MIT funded:
+Potential Global Match Strategy projects submitted to PRDOH by COR3/SHMO will be prioritized to best achieve timely alignment of funding and consideration of LMI targets.
+The following criteria will be used to determine whether a project is FEMA HMGP funded, or CDBG-MIT funded: